mkevac/debugcharts/README.md

 Then go to `http://localhost:8080/debug/charts`.
 You should see something like this:
 <img src="example/screenshot.png" />

 Data is updated every second.
-Web interface is updated automatically every 10 seconds.
 We keep data for last day.